Seasonal Affected Disorder and how to manage it

 If you suspect that you or someone you know is experiencing SAD, here are some strategies to help support and manage it:

-Light Therapy: Light therapy, or phototherapy, is a common treatment for SAD.
-Special light boxes that emit bright light, similar to natural sunlight, can help alleviate symptoms.
+• Light Therapy: Light therapy, or phototherapy, is a common treatment for SAD..
+Use a light therapy box that emits bright light (10,000 lux) to simulate natural sunlight.
+Aim for 20-30 minutes each morning.
+These special lights can help alleviate symptoms.

-Outdoor Exposure: Try to spend more time outdoors during daylight hours, even on overcast days.
+• Outdoor Exposure: Try to spend more time outdoors during daylight hours, even on overcast days.
 Take walks, go for a run, or engage in other outdoor activities to increase your exposure to natural light.
+It is recommended that we spend at least 20 minutes a day outside to support our mental health.

-Diet and Exercise: Maintain a healthy diet and regular exercise routine.
+• Diet and Exercise: Maintain a healthy diet and regular exercise routine.
 Eating well and staying physically active can help boost your mood and energy levels.
+If possible, aim for at least 30 minutes of physical activity most days of the week.

 SAD is real and treatable

-SAD is a real and treatable condition and seeking professional help is an important step if you or someone you know is struggling with it.
+Remember that SAD is a real and treatable condition and seeking professional help is an important step if you or someone you know is struggling with it.
+Implementing these strategies can help manage symptoms and improve quality of life during the shorter days.
+If you’re struggling, it’s always a good idea to seek professional advice.
 You can start by consulting your GP or a mental health specialist to discuss your symptoms and explore treatment options tailored to your specific needs.

 For individual counselling I am here for you.
 Contact me to book an initial session and I will support you.